 - updating supervision requirements to reflect the variation in risks and

-- retaining the free complaint handling, advocacy and mediation services available to help you if things are not going smoothly.
+- retaining the free complaint handling, advocacy and dispute resolution services available to help you if things are not going smoothly.

 I’m an apprentice or trainee, who signed a training contract before 1 July 2021, does this impact me?

 Your training contract still applies.
-If your employer needs to take any action to comply with the new Regulations and Standards, the Department for Innovation and Skills will have notified them.
+If your employer needs to take any action to comply with the new Regulations and Standards, the Department for Industry, Innovation and Science will have notified them.

 If you have any disagreements with your employer that you are not able to resolve, there continues to be support available to help you through your apprenticeship or traineeship.

-The complaint handling, advocacy and mediation services available to you through the South Australian Skills Commission, are designed to support you to address concerns so you can continue completing your training.
+The complaint handling, advocacy and dispute resolution services available to you through the South Australian Skills Commission, are designed to support you to address concerns so you can continue completing your training.